NickDimarzo/Digital-Herbarium/README.md

 ## Features

-- Feature 1: A unique user authentication system that allows users to create an account, log in, and log out.
+- A unique user authentication system that allows users to create an account, log in, and log out.
-- Feature 2: A comprehensive filter system that allows users to search for plants based on the plant's Family, Genus and Species.
+- A comprehensive filter system that allows users to search for plants based on the plant's Family, Genus and Species.
-- Feature 3: A user-friendly interface that allows users to upload images and document their findings.
+- A user-friendly interface that allows users to upload images and document their findings.

 ## Installation